KxSystems/docs/docs/wp/disaster-floods/index.md

 _Monthly Model_

 Predicting, per month, if a stream height will reach a flood threshold or not.
-These flood thresholds are set by the National Oceanic and Atmospheric Administration (NOAA) and are location specific.
-Knowing which areas are susceptible to flooding, will allow locations to better prepare for a flood event.
+These flood thresholds were set by the National Oceanic and Atmospheric Administration (NOAA) and were location specific.
+Knowing which areas are susceptible to flooding, allow locations to better prepare for a flood event.

 _Time to Peak Model_